 action attribute, all browsers display a security warning to the user each time they try to send data because the data will not be encrypted.

 This attribute defines how data is sent.
-The HTTP protocol provides several ways to perform a request; HTML forms data can be sent through at least two of them: the
+The HTTP protocol provides several ways to perform a request; HTML form data can be transmitted via a number of different ones, the most common of which are the

 GET method and the